 Arrival in Uyuni

 Most people arrive in Uyuni either by air or by bus – we’ll help you arrange whichever option you prefer – and once you’ve checked into your hotel, the rest of the day is yours to explore.
-Uyuni is a dusty little salt-mining town at 3700m altitude, and to be honest there isn’t too much to do here, but there are a scattering of bars and restaurants to keep you entertained for the evening.
+Uyuni is a dusty little salt-mining town at 3700m altitude, and to be honest there isn’t too much to do here, but there’s a scattering of bars and restaurants to keep you entertained for the evening.
 We recommend getting an early night anyhow, since the real adventure starts tomorrow.

 Across the Salt Flats to San Juan